PrefectHQ/prefect/docs/tutorial/work-pools.md

 Because you configured this deployment with a Prefect Managed work pool, Prefect Cloud will run your flow on your behalf.

-View the logs in the UI.
+You can view the logs in the UI.

 ### Schedule a deployment run